-AwardsGrants are currently set at $300,000 for a three-year period, with $100,000 payable in the first year and equal sums payable in the second and third years, subject to the receipt of acceptable progress reports.
-Normally, fifteen new awards will be made annually.
-The awards will be made to tax-exempt institutions described in section 501(c)(3) of the Internal Revenue Code, and will be designated for the support of the research programs described in the applications.
-Awards are issued from the Searle Funds at The Chicago Community Trust.
+AwardsGrants are set at $300,000 for a three-year period with $100,000 payable in the first year and equal sums payable in the second and third years and are subject to the receipt of acceptable progress reports.
+Generally, fifteen new awards are granted annually and are activated on July 1 of the year of the competition.
+The awards are made to tax-exempt institutions described in section 501(c)(3) of the Internal Revenue Code and are designated for the support of the research described in the application.

-Reporting RequirementsThe institution shall submit an annual expenditure report.
-Scholars are expected to attend the Annual Searle Scholars' Meeting which is normally held in Chicago in April.
-Abstracts and technical reports will be solicited near to the meeting.
-Final technical and fiscal reports shall be due within 60 days of the termination of the award.
+Reporting RequirementsThe awarded institution shall submit an annual expenditure report.
+Searle Scholars are expected to attend the Annual Searle Scholars' Meeting which is normally held in Chicago in April.
+Scientific reports which consist of an abstract and headshot will be requested prior to the annual meeting.
+Interim fiscal reports are requested in July and due in August each year of the award.
+Final scientific and fiscal reports will be due within 60 days of termination of the award.

-Use of FundsAwards will be made to institutions for the support of the research programs of the Scholars.
+Use of FundsAwards are made to institutions for the support of the research programs of the Scholars.
 Up to 25% of an individual's calendar year salary may be charged to the grant, together with appropriate fringe benefits.
-Persons on academic year appointments may charge 25% of the academic year salary and one month of summer salary (at the monthly rate for the academic year) when the academic year is ten months, or two months when the academic year is nine months.
-However, in no case may the total salary plus benefits charged for the Scholar exceed $25,000.
-Scholars shall have the maximum discretion in the budgeting and rebudgeting of funds to meet their research needs.
+Individuals on academic year appointments may charge 25% of the academic year salary and one month of summer salary (at the monthly rate for the academic year) when the academic year is ten months or two months when the academic year is nine months.
+However, in no case may the total salary plus benefits charged for the Scholar exceed $25,000 in one year.
+Scholars shall have the maximum discretion in the budgeting and re-budgeting of funds to meet their research needs.
 However, the following limitations will apply:

 1) Foreign travel requires prior approval of the Scientific Director of the Searle Scholars Program;